tanay2405/CS-151-Project-1/README.md

 ## Design

 ###Classes

 1. Person Interface

-Serves as the central contract for all people in the system Defines the printInfo() method for displaying entity information Contains static instances of all students, professors, and courses for system-wide access Maintains three primary collections: studentsList, professorsList, and coursesList
+- Serves as the central contract for all people in the system
+- Defines the printInfo() method for displaying entity information
+- Contains static instances of all students, professors, and courses for system-wide access
+- Maintains three primary collections: studentsList, professorsList, and coursesList

 2. Student Abstract Class (implements Person)

-Base class for all student types with shared functionality Manages student core data: ID, name, email, GPA, and major Contains arrays for grades, professors, and courses (maximum 6 slots) Implements GPA calculation with support for letter grades and pass/fail courses Abstract methods: addSchedule(), deleteSchedule(), checkSchedule(), createRoadmap()
+- Base class for all student types with shared functionality
+- Manages student core data: ID, name, email, GPA, and major
+- Contains arrays for grades, professors, and courses (maximum 6 slots)
+- Implements GPA calculation with support for letter grades and pass/fail courses

+  **Abstract methods:**

-addSchedule(): Populates a viewable schedule with enrolled courses and their time slots deleteSchedule(): Removes a course from the viewable schedule display checkSchedule(): Displays the current schedule with course times createRoadmap(): Generates a major-specific course planning guide
+- addSchedule(): Populates a viewable schedule with enrolled courses and their time slots
+- deleteSchedule(): Removes a course from the viewable schedule display
+- checkSchedule(): Displays the current schedule with course times
+- createRoadmap(): Generates a major-specific course planning guide

 3. FullTimeStudent Class (extends Student)

-Supports enrollment in up to 6 courses (COURSE_LIMIT = 6)
+- Supports enrollment in up to 6 courses (COURSE_LIMIT = 6)
-Implements all abstract methods from Student class Additional methods:
+- Implements all abstract methods from Student class

+ **Additional methods:**

-applyForCourses(): Allows student to apply for a course dropCourses(): Unenrolls Student from the course changeMajor(): Switch majors with GPA validation (requires GPA ≥ 3.2) totalCredits(): Calculate the amount of credits that are being taken and amount of credits from only passing courses.
+- applyForCourses(): Allows student to apply for a course
+- dropCourses(): Unenrolls Student from the course
+- changeMajor(): Switch majors with GPA validation (requires GPA ≥ 3.2)
+- totalCredits(): Calculate the amount of credits that are being taken and amount of credits from only passing courses.

-Maintains a HashMap for schedule management and ArrayList for roadmap planning
+- Maintains a HashMap for schedule management and ArrayList for roadmap planning

 4. PartTimeStudent Class (extends Student)

-Supports enrollment in up to 4 courses (COURSE_LIMIT = 4)
+- Supports enrollment in up to 4 courses (COURSE_LIMIT = 4)
-Implements all abstract methods and identical methods to FullTimeStudent but with adjusted limits Shares the same core functionality with different capacity constraints
+- Implements all abstract methods and identical methods to FullTimeStudent but with adjusted limits
+- Shares the same core functionality with different capacity constraints

 5. Professor Class (implements Person)

-Manages professor information: ID, name, email, and up to 3 assigned courses they can teach Uses HashMap to track office hours by their course
+- Manages professor information: ID, name, email, and up to 3 assigned courses they can teach
-Key methods:
+- Uses HashMap to track office hours by their course

+**Key methods:**

-approveStudent(): Professor verify and approve student enrollment into their course dropStudent(): Professors remove students from their courses addOfficeHours(): Set office hours with any conflict detection with other course or office hour timings. removeOfficeHours(): Remove any existing office hours
+- approveStudent(): Professor verify and approve student enrollment into their course
+- dropStudent(): Professors remove students from their courses
+- addOfficeHours(): Set office hours with any conflict detection with other course or office hour timings.
+- removeOfficeHours(): Remove any existing office hours

-Implements verification system to ensure professor identity by inputting professorID before any actions Includes exception handling for invalid inputs
+- Implements verification system to ensure professor identity by inputting professorID before any actions
+- Includes exception handling for invalid inputs

 6. Course Class

-Represents individual courses with properties: ID, name, credits, time, and pass/fail status Immutable identifiers ensure data integrity
+- Represents individual courses with properties: ID, name, credits, time, and pass/fail status
+- Immutable identifiers ensure data integrity
-Time slots represented as integers (e.g., 530 = 5:30, 1400 = 14:00/2:00 PM)
+- Time slots represented as integers (e.g., 530 = 5:30, 1400 = 14:00/2:00 PM)
-Pass/fail boolean determines grading scheme
+- Pass/fail boolean determines grading scheme

 7. Grade Class

-Manages grade representation and conversion
+- Manages grade representation and conversion

-Grade ID system:
+**Grade ID system:**
--1: Not enrolled or Not approve yet
+- (-1): Not enrolled or Not approve yet
-0-100: Numeric grade
+- (0-100): Numeric grade
->= 70: Passing grade
+- (>= 70): Passing grade

-Methods:
+**Key Methods:**

-convertGradeID(): Converts numeric grades to letter grades convertGradeIDToPassFail(): Handles pass/fail conversion curveGrade(): Apply curve to grades extraCredit(): Adds extra credit points
+- convertGradeID(): Converts numeric grades to letter grades
+- convertGradeIDToPassFail(): Handles pass/fail conversion
+- curveGrade(): Apply curve to grades
+- extraCredit(): Adds extra credit points

 ### Exception Handling:

-Input validation with InputMismatchException handling NoSuchElementException catching for scanner operations Added speific error messages for user guidance
+- Input validation with InputMismatchException handling
+- NoSuchElementException catching for scanner operations
+- Added speific error messages for user guidance

 ### Data Structures:

-Arrays for fixed-size collections (courses, grades, professors) HashMap for key-value mappings (schedules, office hours) ArrayList for dynamic collections (roadmap courses, entity lists) Lists in the Person interface (all students, all courses, all professors)
+- Arrays for fixed-size collections (courses, grades, professors)
+- HashMap for key-value mappings (schedules, office hours)
+- ArrayList for dynamic collections (roadmap courses, entity lists)
+- Lists in the Person interface (all students, all courses, all professors)

 ### Important Access Control:
 - Professor methods require ID verification before execution